10 Best Books on Yoga and Meditation

 The book was compiled by Judith Anodea.
-She has written about mindset and chakras in a straightforward language which can be understood by anyone.
+She has written about mindset and chakras in a straightforward language that can be understood by anyone.
 The book offers plenty of epiphanies and considerate moments.
 This book is actually a tool for repairing the soul injuries which have piled up throughout one’s life.
-It teaches one how to live in a realistic, healthy and self-adoration manner.
+It teaches one how to live in a realistic, healthy, and self-adoration manner.

 11. A vessel of blessing (A guide for instructors)

 The book was compiled by Arlene Bjork.
 This book is a study on the mindset and life of the highly skillful trainers of the old days.
 Arlene has an incredible style of leading and motivating learners to inspect the deepest features of yoga while giving insights on how to include yoga in every life aspect.
 The book also explains how frequent practice improves one’s living experience.